syne-tune/syne-tune/docs/source/search_space.rst

 One important step in applying hyperparameter optimization to your tuning problem is to define a configuration space (or search space).
 Doing this optimally for any given problem is more of an art than a science, but in this tutorial you will learn about the basics and some gotchas.
+Syne Tune also provides some logic in :func:`~syne_tune.utils.streamline_config_space` to automatically transform domains into forms more suitable for Bayesian optimization, this is explained here as well.

 Introduction
 ------------